carpentries/instructor-training/episodes/02-practice-learning.md

 For now, we are primarily concerned with novices, as this is The Carpentries' primary target audience.

 It is common to think of a novice as a sort of an "empty vessel" into which knowledge can be "poured."
-Unfortunately, this analogy has limited usefulness and is wrong in ways that generate dangerous misconceptions.
+Unfortunately, this analogy includes inaccuracies that can generate dangerous misconceptions.
 In our next section, we will briefly explore the nature of "knowledge" through a concept that helps us differentiate between novices and competent practitioners in a more useful and visual way.
 This, in turn, will have implications for how we teach.